CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 - **Making [mead](https://en.wikipedia.org/wiki/Mead){:rel="nofollow" target="_new"}**
-(title: "Drink Like a Chinese Egyptian Ethiopian Filipino Finnish Greek Indian Lithuanian Mayan Nepalese Polish Welsh Xhosa Viking: the History and Making of MEAD!"):&nbsp;
+(title: "Drink Like a Chinese Egyptian Ethiopian Filipino Finnish Greek Indian Lithuanian Mayan Nepalese Polish Welsh Xhosa Viking: the History and Making of MEAD!").&nbsp;
-(Yes, this is not a technical thing, at least in the computer sense.)
+Yes, this is not a technical thing, at least in the computer sense.&nbsp;
+;-)

+I also have a _lightning_ talk prepared on why we _prepend_ to lists, instead of appending, when using immutable data.&nbsp;
 I'm also interested in putting together talks on doctests (such as in Elixir or Python), _property-based_ testing,